For event agencies, marketing/HR and the public sector

 Tripods

 You know the seasickness caused by shaky video content?
-To prevent your content from being clicked away - or worse, viewers staying away altogether - keep your cameras steady by installing them on a tripod.
-Depending on your configuration, you may need more than one camera, which in turn means you need multiple tripods.
+To avoid your content being clicked away - or worse, viewers staying away altogether - keep your cameras steady by installing them on a tripod.
+Depending on your setup, you may need more than one camera, which in turn means you'll need multiple tripods.

 Which tripod you choose depends on the weight and design of the camera.